Clean High Purity Lithium Using Direct Extraction in the Lithium Triangle

 This Lake Resources profile is part of a paid investor education campaign.*

 Lake Resources N.L.
-(ASX:LKE) is a lithium exploration and development company focused on producing high purity sustainable lithium at low cost from its three wholly-owned lithium brine projects in Argentina.
+(ASX:LKE, OTC:LLKKF) is a lithium exploration and development company focused on producing high-purity sustainable lithium at a low-cost from its three wholly-owned lithium brine projects in Argentina.
 The projects lie within one of the largest wholly-owned land packages amongst the largest players within the Lithium Triangle, which is home to 40 percent of the world’s lithium supply.

 Lake Resources is primarily advancing its wholly-owned Kachi lithium project which is approximately 100 kilometers south of FMC Lithium’s (NYSE:LTHM) Hombre Muerto lithium brine production site.
 The property hosts a 2018 mineral resource estimate of 4.4 million tonnes of contained lithium carbonate equivalent.
 The report outlines an indicated resource of 1 million tonnes of lithium carbonate equivalent and an inferred resource of 3.4 million tonnes lithium carbonate equivalent.